animatedmax/spring-data-geode/src/main/markdown/reference/region.md

-You may have noticed that Spring Data for GemFire's `@Expiration` annotations use a `String` as the attribute type rather than, and perhaps more appropriately, being strongly typed — for example, `int` for 'timeout' and {sdg-acronym}'s `ExpirationActionType` for 'action'.
+You may have noticed that Spring Data for GemFire's `@Expiration` annotations use a `String` as the attribute type rather than, and perhaps more appropriately, being strongly typed — for example, `int` for 'timeout' and SDG's `ExpirationActionType` for 'action'.
 Why is that?

 </div>

 <div class="paragraph">

-Well, enter one of Spring Data for GemFire's other features, leveraging Spring’s core infrastructure for configuration convenience: property placeholders and Spring Expression Language (SpEL) expressions.
+Well, enter one of Spring Data for GemFire's other features, leveraging Spring's core infrastructure for configuration convenience: property placeholders and Spring Expression Language (SpEL) expressions.